* Multi-millionaire filmmaker and author

 In October 2003, Moore, rejecting the notion that a key aim of the Iraq War was to combat terrorism, was quoted in the University of Michigan’s student newspaper saying: “There is no terrorist threat in this country.
 This is a lie.
 This is the biggest lie we’ve been told.”

 As the Iraq War dragged on, and American troops became mired in deadly combat against a lethal insurgency, Moore clearly sided with America’s adversaries: “The Iraqis who have risen up against the occupation are not ‘insurgents’ or ‘terrorists’ or ‘The Enemy,” said Moore.
 “They are the REVOLUTION, the Minutemen, and their numbers will grow—and they will win.”

 In 2004 Moore released the film Fahrenheit 911, whose title alludes to the classic book Fahrenheit 451, about a future totalitarian state in which books are banned.
 Moore’s film won the highest award at the Cannes Film Festival and became the highest-grossing documentary of all time, taking in more than $200 million worldwide.
 But like Moore’s previous films, this too was replete with what Spinsanity.org described as “deceptive half-truths and carefully phrased insinuations.”
-For example:
+Some examples of these deceptions: